Weather and Emergency Closures

 - The condition of campus parking lots and sidewalks

-- Assessments by TCC Emergency Management, Police, and Facilities teams of safety on campus such as potential tree damage, power to buildings, and icy conditions.
+- Assessments by TCC Emergency Management, Police, and Facilities teams of safety on campuses such as potential tree damage, power to buildings, and icy conditions.

 Assumption of Personal Risk and Responsibility